Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Introduction

-Prior to our work, there were other studies \citep{2014MNRAS.437.1821M, 2016ApJ...819L..22H,2016ApJ...831..141F, 2019ApJ...887..206K, 2020ApJ...902...82S, 2021MNRAS.500.1708R} to search for late time merger ejecta emission using the VLA and the ATCA observations. \citet{2014MNRAS.437.1821M} started the search with seven GRBs using VLA at 1.4 GHz within the rest frame period of $\sim 0.5 - 2$ years since the burst trigger time, which resulted in upper limits of $\sim 200 - 500$ $\mu$Jy.
+Prior to our work, there were other studies \citep{2014MNRAS.437.1821M, 2016ApJ...819L..22H,2016ApJ...831..141F, 2019ApJ...887..206K, 2020ApJ...902...82S, 2021MNRAS.500.1708R} to search for late-time merger ejecta emission using the VLA and the ATCA observations. \citet{2014MNRAS.437.1821M} started the search with seven GRBs using VLA at 1.4 GHz within the rest frame period of $\sim 0.5 - 2$ years since the burst trigger time, which resulted in upper limits of $\sim 200 - 500$ $\mu$Jy.
 They constrain the number density values to be $n_0 \leq 10^{-1} {\rm cm^{-3}}$.
-Another study by \citet{2016ApJ...819L..22H} targeted observations of two kilonova associated short GRBs (GRB 060614; \citealt{2015ApJ...811L..22J, 2015NatCo...6.7323Y} and GRB 130603B; \citealt{2013ApJ...774L..23B, 2013Natur.500..547T, 2013ApJ...775L..19J, 2014arXiv1401.2166P}) with the ATCA 2.1 GHz and the VLA 6 GHz.
+Another study by \citet{2016ApJ...819L..22H} targeted observations of two kilonova-associated short GRBs (GRB 060614; \citealt{2015ApJ...811L..22J, 2015NatCo...6.7323Y} and GRB 130603B; \citealt{2013ApJ...774L..23B, 2013Natur.500..547T, 2013ApJ...775L..19J, 2014arXiv1401.2166P}) with the ATCA 2.1 GHz and the VLA 6 GHz.
 These observations resulted in an upper limit of 150 and 60 $\mu$Jy observed at $7.9$ and $1.3$ years since the burst, respectively.
 Later, \citet{2016ApJ...831..141F} observed a sample of nine bursts with the VLA at 6 GHz and reported upper limits of $18 - 32$ $\mu$Jy.
 Their study constrained the number density value to be $n_0 \leq 10^{-3} {\rm cm^{-3}}$ for a large value of rotational energy $E_{\rm rot} \sim 10^{53}$ erg and ejecta mass of $M_{\rm ej} \sim 10^{-2} M_{\odot}$.
 The sample in \citet{2020ApJ...902...82S} consisted of nine GRBs (at z $\leq$ 0.5) observed using VLA at 6 GHz within $2-13$ years since the burst.
 This study quoted upper limits of $3 - 19.5$ $\mu$Jy on the flux density.
-In \citet{2021MNRAS.500.1708R} a large sample of short GRBs was observed with ATCA at 2.1 GHz and VLA at 3 and 6 GHz.
-This work rules out the presence of a powerful magnetar as a merger remnant.
+In \citet{2021MNRAS.500.1708R}, a large sample of short GRBs was observed with ATCA at 2.1 GHz and VLA at 3 and 6 GHz.
+This work rules out the presence of a powerful magnetar as a merger remnant. \citet{2020ApJ...902...82S} and \citet{2021MNRAS.500.1708R} put stringent constraints on the number density values between 0.002 to 0.2 cm$^{-3}$ for rotational energy $\leq 10^{52}$ erg and ejecta mass $\leq$ 0.12 $M_{\odot}$.